Estimated reading time: 7 minutes

 You’ll love that you only need one bowl to make these chocolate chip cookies.

 I’ll eliminate them if I don’t waste time with kitchen gadgets.

 I used a wooden spoon and spatula to incorporate the cookie batter.

-When I make cookies, I often try not to overmix the batter depending on what cookie it is.
+When making cookies, I often try not to overmix the batter depending on the cookie.